 Water every 1-2 weeks, allowing soil to dry out halfway down between waterings.
 Expect to water more often in brighter light and less often in lower light.

 Any humidity level will do.
 Normal room humidity is fine.

 65°F-85°F (18°C-30°C).
 It’s best not to let it go below 60°F (15°C).

 It is generally a very easygoing plant.
 Should it get spider mites, treat the plant as soon as they appear with weekly sprays of horticultural (Neem) oil and regular wipe-downs of the plant.

 SYMPTOM: Yellow leaves, mushy stems

 SYMPTOM: Wilting brown leaves, crispy edges

 CAUSE: If the plant goes dormant, lightly fertilize and provide bright light and water

-Irritating to cats, dogs, and humans if consumed.
+Toxic to pets upon consumption.
 Best practice is always to keep houseplants out of reach of small children and pets.